Family purpose doctrine

-In common law in the United States, the family purpose doctrine is a rule that holds the owner of an automobile liable for damages to others while a member of the family is driving the vehicle, regardless of whether or not the owner gave permission.
-The underlying theory is that the vehicle is owned for family purposes.
+The family purpose doctrine is "a court-created legal fiction that employs agency principles to impose vicarious liability on a head of the household for the negligent operation of a motor vehicle by a family member."
+In a typical case involving the doctrine, the so-called "head of the household" has given their family members permission to drive their car "for their general use, pleasure, and convenience," i.e., a "family purpose."
+Furthermore, plaintiffs in most American courts that follow the doctrine can prove the car was being used for a family purpose "merely by showing that it was being used by a family member with the defendant's consent."
+The underlying theory of the doctrine is that "the driver of a family car, in pursuit of recreation or pleasure, is engaged in the owner's business and is viewed as either the agent or servant of the owner."
+In some instances, the doctrine may apply to more than just traditional cars, such as motorbikes, trucks, and motor boats.
+Moreover, a plaintiff's family purpose doctrine claim does not necessarily fail if "the defendant has provided a separate vehicle for each licensed driver in the family, so that each family member ordinarily operates his or her own vehicle."

 Overview

 In the US, this is primarily a state-level rule with considerable variation in its application.
 For example, in Arizona, the family purpose doctrine is applied very broadly and holds parents liable even for the negligence of a child driving a motor vehicle in defiance of driving restrictions placed upon him.
 In Georgia, the 'family purpose' liability extends to third parties allowed by the teenage driver to operate the car.
 Georgia also extends the rule to adult children in some cases and explicitly extends the rule to family boats.

 In Colorado, on the other hand, the same term is used to describe joint and several liability for household bills.